Do you remember when you and every other soul testified to Allah on the Day of Alastu?

 The idea of this primordial covenant (mithaq) between God and humanity has impressed the religious conscience of the Muslims, and especially the Muslim mystics, more than any other idea.
 Here is the starting point for their understanding of free will and predestination, of election and acceptance, of God’s eternal power and man’s loving response and promise.
 The goal of the mystic is to return to the experience of the “Day of Alastu,” when only God existed, before He led future creatures out of the abyss of not-being and endowed them with life, love, and understanding so that they might face Him again at the end of time.4

-Islam teaches that we were all born having testified to this covenant in the distance past (cf. fitra [Quran 30:30]).5 Long ago God called our souls out of the loins of Adam and asked us all, “Am I not your Lord?”
+It is taught that we were all born having testified to this covenant in the distance past (cf. [Quran 30:30 and fitra]).5 Long ago God called our souls out of the loins of Adam and asked us all, “Am I not your Lord?”
 Every soul covenanted with the response, “Yes!
 We testify”,

 And (remember) when your Lord brought forth from the Children of Adam, from their loins, their seed (or from Adam’s loin his offspring) and made them testify as to themselves (saying): “Am I not your Lord?”
 They said: “Yes!
 We testify,” lest you should say on the Day of Resurrection: “Verily, we have been unaware of this.”
 (Qur’an 7:172, Muhsin Khan)